 July 27, 2009

-Q. I have used UV adhesive to bond the aluminum 6061-T6 parts which is coated with the Anodized surface per Mil-A-8625 [link by ed. to spec at TechStreet], Type II, class 2 and Nickel acetate seal.
+Q. I have used UV adhesive to bond the aluminum 6061-T6 parts which is coated with the Anodized surface per Mil-A-8625 [link is to free spec at Defense Logistics Agency, dla.mil], Type II, class 2 and Nickel acetate seal.

 According to the Q/A info from your web site; the anodized surface on Aluminum alloy provides a very good substrate for adhesive bonding.
 Don't understand why my epoxy bonding failed.